New Forms, New Voices: Mary Savva

 Preview

 Mary Savva (b.
-1993) is a Cypriot artist living and working between London, Limassol, and Seoul.
+1993) is a Cypriot artist born in Australia, who is currently living and working between London, Limassol, and Seoul.
 Her practice centres on figurative painting to explore themes of identity, belonging, and the shifting nature of home, often incorporating displaced Hellenistic sculptures and employing repetition to challenge traditional representation.

 125 Space is proud to present New Forms, New Voices, a group exhibition showcasing the work of eleven emerging artists selected from a competitive open call that highlighted the vibrant and diverse talent currently shaping the local art scene.